 Extensions are software components that extend and deeply integrate with Kubernetes to support new types of hardware.
 There are different types of extensions available like API extensions, and infrastructure extensions.

 FlexVolume allows users to mount volumes provided by vendors into their clusters.
 These vendor volumes are considered out-of-tree, meaning they are not part of the Kubernetes core code.
 You can learn more about it on its Github repository.

 GKE is a managed Kubernetes service offered in Google Cloud.
 You can learn more about it here.

 Is an open source free package manager for Kubernetes.
 Think of it like Homebrew for Kubernetes.
 It helps you define, install, and update your Kubernetes application.
 Helm is maintained by the Helm community and is part of the CNCF incubator.
-You can find out more about it here.
+You can read more about using Helm for managing and configuring Kubernetes here.

 A helm chart is the format that Helm uses to package a group of pre-configured Kubernetes resources.
 A chart could encompass something as simple as a single pre-configured Kubernetes Pod all the way to a full web app stack.

 An open source service mesh and platform, including APIs, that helps simplify running a distributed microservice architecture.
 It is not specific to Kubernetes.
 Istio provides core features as a layer of infrastructure between a service and the network.
 Some of them are: traffic management, security, and observability into your service mesh deployment.
 More information about Istio can be found at this site.

 Short for Kubernetes operations, kops is a CLI tool that was specifically created by the Kubernetes on AWS community.
 It allows you to install, upgrade, and manage your Kubernetes cluster.
 It significantly simplifies cluster creation and operations compared to manually getting started.
 You can learn more about it at the Kops Github repository.